 We are a member of the UNGC’s Caring for Climate Campaign and we have implemented the UNGC’s Business Leadership Criteria on Carbon Pricing.
-We believe that carbon pricing is a fundamental part of the global response to climate change, and without it, the world is unlikely to meet its GHG reduction targets.
+We believe that carbon pricing is a fundamental part of the global response to climate change, and without it the world is unlikely to meet its GHG reduction targets.
 We also support the UNGC’s Guide to Responsible Engagement in Climate Policy, which calls for companies and trade associations to ensure their lobbying aligns with their public position on climate change.

 Carbon Pricing Leadership Coalition (CPLC)

 We are a member of The Carbon Pricing Leadership Coalition, which is hosted by the World Bank.
-The CPLC brings together leaders from government, the private sector and civil society to share experience with implementing carbon pricing and promote effective carbon pricing systems and policies.
-In early 2018 we hosted a CPLC webinar in which we shared our own approach to internal carbon pricing.
+The CPLC brings together leaders from government, the private sector and civil society to share experience of implementing carbon pricing and promote effective carbon pricing systems and policies.
+In 2018 we hosted a CPLC webinar in which we shared our own approach to internal carbon pricing.

 Our view on carbon pricing

-A low carbon economy will be better for consumers, businesses, supply chains and society – but getting there is challenging.
-Strong policy measures and carbon pricing – applying a cost to each tonne of carbon emitted, one of the most effective ways to encourage investment in low carbon solutions - are needed to accelerate the transition.
+A low-carbon economy will be better for consumers, businesses, supply chains and society – but getting there is challenging.
+Strong policy measures and carbon pricing – applying a cost to each tonne of carbon emitted, one of the most effective ways to encourage investment in low-carbon solutions – are needed to accelerate the transition.
 The removal of fossil fuel subsidies is also essential, as subsidies act as negative carbon prices.

-The pricing of carbon, as well as the disclosure by companies of climate related risks, is necessary to ensure the efficient functioning of markets.
+The pricing of carbon, as well as the disclosure by companies of climate-related risks, is necessary to ensure the efficient functioning of markets.
 Internal carbon pricing can help businesses future proof themselves in a rapidly changing external context.